thomasmarsh/SDK/docs/FiftyThreeSDK-API-FAQ.md

 }
 ```

 * If your user taps the firmware update button you've show above, you'll need to invoke firmware update.
 The API we provide allows you to provide callback URLs to your app.
-You'd need to add these urls to your applications URL Types in your Info.plist.
-Below shows the sample code to invoke firmware upgrade.
+You'd need to add these urls to your application's URL Types in your Info.plist.
+Shown below is the sample code to invoke firmware upgrade.

 ```
 - (void)updateFirmware:(id)sender